Henry-Cook/Escape-From-A-Random-Planet-Thats-In-Space-Some-Where/README.md

 * User Authentication - Users can save their high scores and try to get on the leaderboard.
 * Full CRUD
-	* Create - User Creation/Timed Runs
+	* Create - Timed Runs/User Submitted Questions
-	* Read - High Score List/Retrieve users high-score
+	* Read - High Score List/Retrieve users high-score/Questions
-	* Update - High Score List/Users high-score
+	* Update - Users high-score
-	* Delete - User Deletion
+	* Delete - Delete Submitted Questions
 * 10 questions -  The users answers are evaluated with [Jest](https://jestjs.io/).
 * Code editor using [Ace - The High Performance Code Editor for the Web](https://ace.c9.io/#nav=about)
 * HTML Canvas element that is animated and changes based on the users answers.